Self-defense and martial arts are not the same thing!

-Instead, you can use self-defense techniques for the real dangers women, girls, and LGBTQ+ people face in our society today, such as harassment, abuse, and sexual assault.
+Instead, you can use self-defense techniques for the real dangers women, girls, and LGBTQI+ people face in society today.
 These are best addressed through a quality empowerment self-defense class.

 Self-defense and martial arts each have strengths — and they do have things in common.
 Here are a few:

 Anybody can learn basic self-defense skills, even somebody small, elderly, with physical disabilities, overweight, or out of shape.
 It’s not a form of exercise.